DENKweitGmbH/terraform-hcloud-kube-hetzner/multicloud_agents_plan.md

-Refactored Plan to Implement "Custom Agent Nodes" Feature
+Refactored Plan to Implement "Custom Agent Nodes" Feature (v2 - Automatic Provisioning)

-Core Principle: The presence of a non-empty `custom_agent_nodepools` list in the user's `kube.tf` will implicitly activate the "multicloud agents" feature, enforcing WireGuard for CNI communication.
+Core Principle: The presence of a non-empty `custom_agent_nodepools` list in the user's `kube.tf` will implicitly activate the "multicloud agents" feature, enforcing WireGuard for CNI communication. **Terraform will automatically provision these custom agent nodes via SSH.**

 I. Introduce New Terraform Variables (in `variables.tf`)

 1.  `custom_agent_nodepools`:
     *   Type: `list(object({ ... }))`
     *   Default: `[]`
-    *   Description: "A list of objects defining pre-existing custom agent nodes to be integrated into the cluster.
-Defining this list automatically enables multicloud agent mode.
-Terraform will output configuration and installation scripts for these nodes."
+    *   Description: "A list of objects defining pre-existing custom agent nodes to be **automatically provisioned and integrated** into the cluster.
+Defining this list automatically enables multicloud agent mode."
     *   Object attributes:
         *   `name`: (string, required) A unique name for the custom agent (e.g., "my-external-server").
         *   `external_ip`: (string, required) The public IP address of the custom agent machine.
-        *   `ssh_user`: (string, optional, e.g., "ubuntu") The SSH user for the custom machine (for user instructions).
+        *   `ssh_user`: (string, required, e.g., "ubuntu", "root") The SSH user for Terraform to connect to the custom machine for provisioning.
-        *   `ssh_port`: (number, optional, default: 22) The SSH port for the custom machine (for user instructions).
+        *   `ssh_port`: (number, optional, default: 22) The SSH port for Terraform to connect to the custom machine.
+        *   `ssh_private_key_path`: (string, optional, default: null) Path to an SSH private key specifically for this custom agent.
+If set, this key will be used.
+Takes precedence over global SSH settings for this node.
+        *   `ssh_use_agent`: (bool, optional, default: null) Explicitly enable/disable SSH agent for this custom node.
+If null, behavior depends on `ssh_private_key_path` and global `var.ssh_private_key` / `local.ssh_agent_identity`.
         *   `labels`: (list(string), optional) K3s node labels.
         *   `taints`: (list(string), optional) K3s node taints.
+        *   `os_type`: (string, optional, default: "linux_debian_ubuntu") Hint for OS type to determine package manager commands for prerequisites (e.g., "linux_debian_ubuntu", "linux_rhel_centos").
+Defaults to assuming apt for `wireguard-tools`.

 2.  `wireguard_udp_port`:
     *   Type: `number`
     *   Default: `51820`
     *   Description: "The UDP port for WireGuard tunnels used by Flannel, Calico, or Cilium.
 This port is automatically opened on Hetzner firewalls when `custom_agent_nodepools` is defined or `enable_wireguard` is true.
-Users must ensure this port is open on their custom agents."
+Users must ensure this port is open on their custom agents' firewalls (Terraform will not manage the custom agent's firewall)."

 II.
 Modify `locals.tf`